dima74/factorio-mods-localization/README.md

 ## Notes

 * In order to correctly upload your existing translations to Crowdin, files in any localization folder (such as `/locale/de`) should have same names as files in `/locale/en` folder.
 Otherwise some translations can be missed.
+* Please ask any questions or report bugs by creating new [issue](https://github.com/dima74/factorio-mods-localization/issues)

 ## Detail description of how it works
 0. Mod author has mod repository on GitHub